TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-08-05-standalone-symfony-event-dispatcher-from-the-scratch.md

 // 1. create the Dispatcher
 $eventDispatcher = new Symfony\Component\EventDispatcher\EventDispatcher;

-// 2. some event happend, we dispatch it
+// 2. some event happened, we dispatch it
 $eventDispatcher->dispatch('youtube.newVideoPublished'); // oh: event is just a string
 ```